kyle-import/OpenMine/README.md

 ### Information
 A simple python account checker for python using their new API.

-OpenMine, a fork of Minecraft Account Checker, implements support for checking/using HTTP or HTTPS proxies and saving Minecraft account usernames while utilizing a userfriendly CLI.
+OpenMine, a fork of Minecraft Account Checker, implements support for checking/using HTTP or HTTPS proxies and saving Minecraft account usernames while utilizing a user-friendly CLI.

 ### Usage
 1. Load your combos inside of 'combo.txt'